matter-labs/zksync-cli/README.md

 > Both deposit and withdraw might take a couple of minutes to complete.

-- `zksync-cli localnet`: Manages a local zkSync 2.0 and Ethereum L1 testnet.
+- `zksync-cli localnet`: Manages a local zkSync 2.0 and Ethereum L1 testnet (it requires docker running on your system).
 It supports a set of sub-subcommands:
   - `zksync-cli localnet up`: Bootstrap L1 and L2 localnets.
   - `zksync-cli localnet down`: clear L1 and L2 localnets.
   - `zksync-cli localnet start`: start L1 and L2 localnets.